2 Days 1 Night Moderate Max 12 People

 What to Bring

-This is a 2-day overnight trek with a 1,850 m ridge climb on Day 2.
-Pack light but don't skip the essentials — the homestay provides bedding and towels, so you don't need to bring sleeping gear.
+This is a 2-day motorbike tour with an overnight homestay — you ride as a passenger, so pack light.
+The homestay provides bedding and towels, so you don't need to bring sleeping gear.

 At Our Office — Before & After Your Trek